casaplatform/casa/README.md

 automated in the future.

 * Casa starts an MQTT broker on port 1883 with ZERO security.
-This should probably be the first improvement.
+It is possible to enable TLS, just adjust the config and generate a certificate and a key.
+  Support for letsencrypt automatic certificates is being worked on.

+* Each service communicates with the MQTT broker via localhost:1883.

 * We should also add the ability to use an external MQTT broker if desired.